 Pharmacy students can begin the process of applying for financial aid by completing the Free Application for Federal Student Aid (FAFSA).
 The FAFSA is the only form needed in order to apply for financial aid.
 Students are requested to complete the FAFSA by Presbyterian College’s priority funding date of March 1.
-The FAFSA is available each year beginning January 1.
-Students without completed tax returns can estimate the income information and then update the FAFSA once taxes are completed.
+The FAFSA is available each year beginning October 1.

 Financial Aid Timeline

 October 1 – Free Application for Federal Student Aid (FAFSA) is available at www.studentaid.gov.

 March 1 – FAFSA completion priority deadline

 July 1 – Financial aid award offers mailed to Pharmacy candidates